 Ingredients

-- 1 pound chicken cutlets (boneless, skinless, pounded to ¼-inch thickness)*
+- 1 pound chicken cutlets *

 - 1 teaspoon kosher salt